vincentperezzz/CostQuest/README.md

 ## Database Setup

 - Open Xampp Control Panel, Start Apache and MySql
-- Open MariaDB by navigating to Shell and type: ```mysql - hlocalhost -u root -p``` and press Enter.
+- Open MariaDB by navigating to Shell and type: ```bash mysql - h localhost -u root -p``` and press Enter.
 - Create a new database named costquest the commands are on the database.sql file.

 ## Run the Application